Information updated October 2021

 Users with these permissions can manage permissions for the project, as well as create and edit items.
 Project Managers cannot add new users to their projects.
 Create/Edit:

 - Override: If the group or user has inherited permissions from the Organization level, Override will give you the option to customize those permissions for the project.
-By Overriding, it is possible to remove permissions entirely.
+By using Override, it is possible to remove permissions entirely.

 - Modify: Edits the permissions for the group or user.